-The Rural Youth Leadership Academy Internship Program is a summer work program designed to help students gain work skills and knowledge to help them prepare for successful careers.
-Through this program, youth learn valuable lessons about leadership and excellence in the work Students ages 16-18, who live in the Roland area are eligible for this program.
+The Rural Youth Leadership Academy’s Internship Program helps students gain work experience and knowledge to help prepare them for a successful career.
+This summer work program helps young, aspiring professionals learn valuable lessons about leadership and skills that will help them get a job.
+Students ages 16-18 who live in the Roland area are eligible for this program.

 The Rural Leadership Development Program provides leadership education to high school students who live in the unincorporated areas of Pulaski County.
 Participants receive a fully funded scholarship to Youth Services’ ACT Prep Academy; a five-night, residential summer program designed to help students develop test-taking strategies, become more familiar with the ACT curriculum, and experience life on a college campus.

 The Pulaski County Youth Prevention Action Coalition (YPAC) educates and engages students on key issues impacting Pulaski County with an emphasis on substance abuse and underage drinking prevention.
 Students between the ages of 12 and 18 who live or attend school in Pulaski County may participate.
 Through activities focused on decision-making, character development, team-building, civic responsibility, and community service the program works to develop leadership skills in Pulaski County’s youth.

 The Pulaski County Youth Leadership Institute is for 9th-12th grade students who aspire to become leaders in their community.
 The Youth Leadership Institute works to develop leadership skills and bring together youth from different communities to form coalitions and campaigns to prevent substance abuse and underage drinking.

 The Cultural Exchange Program addresses diversity and provides youth with a window into different cultures to form connections with the greater community.
 Student participants are introduced to physical and mental fitness, life skills, academic enhancement, and contributing positively to our community.